cdcapano/pykerr/README.md

 # pykerr
-Provides simple to call functions to get the frequency, damping time, and spheroidal harmonics of Kerr black holes.
-Solutions for the l=2 to l=7 modes are provided, including all m=[-l, ..., l] and up to 7 overtones (where n=0 is the fundamental mode), for dimensionless black hole spins up to +/- 0.9997.
-Currently, only spin weights of s=-2 are supported.
+This package provides functions to get the frequency, damping time, and spheroidal harmonics of Kerr black holes.
+Solutions for the `l=2` to `l=7` modes are provided, including all `m=[-l, ..., l]` and up to 7 overtones (where `n=0` is the fundamental mode), for dimensionless black hole spins up to +/- 0.9997.
+Currently, only spin weights of `s=-2` are supported.

 ## Installation